S-ux775/kickstarter-analysis/README.md

 # kickstarter-analysis

 ** Overview of Project
-The project is aimed to understand wheather or not a fundraising campaing for a play can ba a successful project.
-The projet has an estimate budget of over $ 10,000 USD.s
+The project is aimed to understand whether or not a fundraising campaing for a play can ba a successful project.
+The projet has an estimate budget of over $ 10,000 USD.

 ** Analysis and Challenges
-    For this project, we had access to history of other fundraising campaigns and the outcome of them: wheher they were successful or not.
+    For this project, we had access to history of other fundraising campaigns and the outcome of them: whether they were successful or not.

-    Available inforomation was sorted, filtered and handle for better use.
+    Available information was sorted, filtered and handled for better use.

 ** Results
     Two conclusions are made about the Theater Outcomes by Launch Date (2 pt).